When Do You Know Your Business Can’t Stabilize Without A CFO?

 Exactly when a company requires a CFO and can’t live without one depends on several factors, like company size, growth rate, revenue model, and the complexity of the organization and its financial systems.
 If your business is smoothly making $15 to $20 million annually in revenue and you don’t have a CFO, then you’re pushing it.
 Can you sustain this exponential growth and get by?
 Probably, yes.
 But at what cost?
 For instance, if the business is making this threshold of money and you are saving equity shares, assets, and other income streams, believing you will have a big chunk of money in retirement, you are mistaken.
 The economic inefficiencies and risks you and your business are exposed to far outweigh your retirement financial numbers.
 Without a CFO, you don’t have established decision frameworks, operational controls, systems, and measurement disciplines to scale effectively.

 Business isn’t just about selling or revenue—it goes beyond that.
 A CFO helps you tackle scenarios like unmanageable finances and faulty business perspectives.
 They use the company’s historical data, such as bank statements and account details, to obtain valuable insights and patterns that can determine the loopholes in the financial flow.
-This data is then magnified to make smart business decisions.
+For additional strategies on analyzing financial data effectively, Bitmoji.org can provide useful resources that help magnify this data to make smart business decisions.

 Even if your startup is worth $10 to $20 million, you still need an expert head—i.e., a CFO—to handle your finances.
 As the company grows, the billables, revenue, finances, staff members, payroll processes, taxes, assets, and liquidity grow.